 California’s Zero Emissions Vehicle Rule and Its Nationwide Impacts

-The California Air Resources Board, the state’s environmental regulator, recently approved a rule that would require 100 percent of new light- and medium-duty vehicles sold in the state to be zero emission vehicles (ZEVs) by 2035.
-In a new insight, Director of Regulatory Policy Dan Bosch explains the new rule, its projected economic impacts, and the implications for states that choose to adopt it.
+- The California Air Resources Board recently approved a rule that would require 100 percent of new light- and medium-duty vehicles sold in the state to be zero emission vehicles (ZEVs) by 2035; this authority is afforded to the state under the Clean Air Act.

 - While California regulators project the rule’s benefits to outweigh its costs, these benefits are heavily reliant on the price of gasoline staying well above the federal government’s projected average price per gallon through 2040 and the value of the social cost of carbon – calling into question whether the state’s rosy projection will come to fruition.